GlynnSmith000/-Sentiments-of-Horror-A-Journey-Through-The-Shining/README.md

 ## 5. **Paragraph-Level Sentiment Analysis**
 In addition to chapter-level sentiment analysis, sentiment was analyzed at the paragraph level to provide a more granular view of the emotional tone.
 Each paragraph in the chapters was processed, and a sentiment score was assigned to it.
 These results were stored in a structured format, allowing for further exploration of how the sentiment varies within individual chapters and scenes.

+To visualize the data, download 'allchapters.csv', the 'chapter_paragraphs' folder, and the .ipynb.
+Just run the code in the **Visualizing the sentiment data** section.